Paribus: History

 Paribus was founded in 2014 by Eric Glyman and Karim Atiyeh.
 The company is based in Brooklyn, New York.
-The name is derived from the Latin phrase ceteris paribus, meaning "all others things being equal."
+The name is derived from the Latin phrase ceteris paribus, meaning "all other things being equal."

 The founders developed the concept in 2013 to simplify the process of receiving a refund following a price drop. and launched a beta version of the service in September 2014, with a public introduction at TechCrunch Disrupt New York on 5 May 2015.
 Paribus released its iOS app on August 6, 2015, and its Android app on April 28, 2016.

 In October 2015 Paribus announced a seed funding round of about $2.1 million following participation in Y Combinator and TechCrunch Startup Battlefield.
 The round was reported to have been led by General Catalyst Partners and also included Greylock Partners, Foundation Capital, Soma Capital and Mick Johnson.

 In October 2016, it was announced that Paribus had been acquired by Capital One.
 Following the acquisition, the service was integrated into Capital One’s suite of shopping and price-protection features; specific product changes and service availability have varied over time.
 As of January 2023, Capital One discontinued the Capital One Price Protection feature of Capital One Shopping.